 When Is Fixed-Rate Better?

-There were moments in the past 5 years when the Fixed vs ARM was actually equal!
+There were moments in the past five years when the Fixed vs ARM mortgage was actually equal!
 That sounds weird, but the yield curve was just totally flat at the time.
 For those who really aren’t sure about their future plans, if the 7/1 ARM and 30-year Fixed only have a spread of 0.250%, it’s probably not worth it.
-You can buy the peace of mind and pay more – just don’t have regrets when you refinance 3 years later!
+You can buy the peace of mind and pay more – just don’t have regrets when you refinance three years later!
 It’s a calculated gamble.